Tonsillitis is more common in children and teenagers, but there is nothing that prevents adults from getting it.

 The tonsils’ main function is to help prevent infection, but in adults, this role is diminished.
 Therefore, if someone seems to be more prone to infections instead, removal may be the best option.

-Although a tonsillectomy will put an end to an adult’s problems with recurring tonsillitis, researchers have found that there is uncertainty among healthcare providers regarding the most cost effective stage of the disease to pursue the procedure for adults.
+Although a tonsillectomy will put an end to an adult’s problems with recurring tonsillitis, researchers have found that there is

 Pain is common after a tonsillectomy.
 Just as children should stay home from school for 2 weeks or so after surgery, adults need to give themselves and their body a chance to rest and recover.